-The high and low colors are specified as rgb_color values-full 32-bit values with separate red, green, and blue color components, plus an alpha component for transparency.
-Although there may sometimes be limitations on the colors that can be rendered on-screen, there are no restrictions on the colors that can be specified.
+The front and background colors are specified as rgb_color values-full 24-bit values with separate red, green, and blue components.
+Although there may be limitations on the colors that can be rendered on-screen, there are none on the colors that can be specified.

 The way colors are specified for a bitmap depends on the color space in which they're interpreted.
-The color space determines the depth of the bitmap data (how many bits of information are stored for each pixel) and its interpretation (whether the data represents shades of gray or true colors, whether it's segmented into color components, what the components are, how they're arranged, and so on).
-Five possible color spaces are recognized:
+The color space determines the depth of the bitmap data (how many bits of information are stored for each pixel) and its interpretation (whether the data represents shades of gray or true colors, whether it's segmented into color components, what the components are, and so on).
+Four possible color spaces are recognized:

-B_MONOCHROME_1_BIT One bit of data per pixel, where 1 is black and 0 is white.
-B_GRAYSCALE_8_BIT Eight bits of data per pixel, where a value of 255 is black and 0 is white.
-B_COLOR_8_BIT Eight bits of data per pixel, interpreted as an index into a list of 256 colors.
+MONOCHROME_1_BIT One bit of data per pixel, where 1 is black and 0 is white.

+GRAYSCALE_8_BIT Eight bits of data per pixel, where a value of 255 is black and 0 is white. <this color="" currently<br="" is="" space="">not implemented. ></this> COLOR_8_BIT Eight bits of data per pixel, interpreted as an index into a list of 256 colors.
 The list is part of the system color map, and is the same for all applications.
-B_RGB_16_BIT < This color space is currently undefined. > B_RGB_32_BIT Four components of data per pixel-red, green, blue, and alpha-with eight bits per component.
+RGB_24_BIT Four components of data per pixel-red, green, blue, and alpha, arranged in that order-with eight bits per component.
 A component value of 255 yields the maximum amount of red, green, or blue, and a value of 0 indicates the absence of that color. < The alpha component is currently ignored.
-It will specify the coverage of the color-how transparent or opaque it is. > The components in the B_RGB_32_BIT color space are meshed rather than separated into distinct planes; all four components are specified for the first pixel before the four components for the second pixel, and so on.
-Unlike an rgb_color, the color components are arranged in reverse order-blue, green, red-followed by alpha.
-This is the natural order for many display devices.
+It will specify the coverage of the color-how transparent or opaque it is. >

+The components of an RGB_24_BIT color are meshed rather than separated into distinct planes; all four components are specified for the first pixel before the four components for the second pixel, and so on.

-The screen can be configured to display colors in either the B_COLOR_8_BIT color space or the B_RGB_32_BIT color space.
-When it's in the B_COLOR_8_BIT color space, specified rgb_colors are displayed as the closest 8-bit color in the color list.
+The format of a rgb_color value exactly matches that of the RGB_24_BIT color space-in other words, the front and background colors are specified as RGB_24_BIT colors.
+However, on-screen, all colors are rendered in the COLOR_8_BIT color space.
+Specified 24-bit colors are converted to the closest 8-bit color in the color list.
 (See the BBitmap class and the system_colors() global function.)